rory81/growing_funds/README.md

 The following pages where checked
 - project_category.html: no errors or warnings
 - projectdetail.html: the following errors occurred:
     - due to the use of the CKeditor.
-The CKeditor uses empty paragraph tags to indicate a linebreak.
+The CKeditor uses empty paragraph tags to indicate a line break.
 The HTML validator sees this as an error:
     <img src=".\static\img\bug_CKeditor.PNG" alt="bug CKeditor" height="100%" width="100%">

     A possible solution is to force an enter, but the CKeditor site does not recommend this and was therefore not solved.